Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 ---

 ## My thoughts
-- things to talk about with elsi: jun's thesis, meeting with jun and my ideas, maybe consider to submit to camp? the cogsci x gorilla grant if i want to recuit adult speakers for classifer project
+- things to talk about with elsi:
+  - jun's thesis, meeting with jun and my ideas
+  - Maybe consider to submit to camp?
+  - the cogsci x gorilla grant if i want to recuit adult speakers for classifer project (also erjing's acquistion data)

+## current research questions
+1. How syntactic factors (e.g., locality, syntactic position) and non-syntactic factors (e.g., verb semantics, perspective, discourse) impact reflexive resolution in Chinese?
+   - Does the empathy locus and the discourse role (e.g., source vs. perceiver) of the perspective center impact LD binding of ziji?
+   - Does the locality impact LD binding of ziji?
+3. Do individual differences play a role in LD binding of ziji?

 ## Competition between Empathy, Logophor, and animacy hierarchies